ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--otel-200-fraud--main/03-build-model/assignment.md

 8. Click `Continue`

 ## 2. Additional options
-1. Set `Feature importance values` to
+1. We want to understand how our attributes ultimately affect classification.
+To do so, set `Feature importance values` to
   ```
   7
   ```